sato-kazuma-kun/Portfolio/README.md

 # Kazuma's Portfolio

-This repository contains the code for my personal portfolio website, built using modern web technologies including Vite, Tailwind CSS, Shadcn UI, and Bun.
+This repository contains the code for my personal portfolio website, built using modern web technologies including Next.JS, Tailwind CSS, Shadcn UI, and Bun.

 ## 🛠️ Technologies Used

-- **Vite**: For fast development and build processes.
+- **Next.js**: Optimized for SEO with seamless Vercel integration for fast deployment.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **Shadcn UI**: For building beautiful and accessible user interfaces.
 - **Bun**: Super-fast JavaScript runtime and package manager.